モロッコ

 • Breakfast

-• Free Time You will have free time in Marrakech.
+• Free Time Free time in Marrakech.

 Enjoy shopping and sightseeing.